Blazemeter/helm-crane/README.md

 [Download the latest Chart](https://github.com/Blazemeter/helm-crane/releases)

-Deploy Blazemeter private location engine to your Kubernetes cluster using HELM chart.
-Plus the chart allows to make advanced configurations if required.
+Deploy Blazemeter private location to your Kubernetes cluster using HELM chart.
+The chart allows to make advanced/custom configurations to your Blazemeter private location deployment.

 ![Helm-crane](/Image.png)